 You can move around the cue points using drag and drop or the bulk edit feature to fine tune your audio description’s timing.

-To delete a line of audio description, click on the red trash can symbol in the top right corner of the text block.
+To delete a line of audio description, click on the red dustbin symbol in the top right corner of the text block.

 To add another line, simply click on the “+” symbol or hit enter again.